cronical/idpro-bok-tech-arch/tech-arch.md

 Authorization is how a decision is made to allow someone to access a resource.
 This is not included in the ISO or Internet 2 models.
 The FICAM framework includes this as a subcomponent of the Access Management System and is more explicit about the location of the implementation of the authorization

-### Access Governance (AGOV)
+### Access Governance (IGA)

-Access Governance provides oversight and control over access rights implemented by relying systems using dedicated or shared authorization systems.
+Access governance provides oversight and control over access rights implemented by relying systems using dedicated or shared authorization systems.
+The abbreviation used is for Identity Governance and Administration and is commonly used in the commercial sector.
 This roughly corresponds to the Access Certification section of the first-class component Governance Systems in the FICAM model.
-AG is not specifically addressed in the ISO/IEC model.
+IGA is not specifically addressed in the ISO/IEC model.

 ### Risk Context (RCTX)